maiahirsch/maiahirsch.github.io/docs/lab5.md

 The plots below show the PID terms with and without wind-up protection.
 Without protection (high Ki), the I term grows large relative to the P term and takes time to unwind near the setpoint.
 With protection enabled and Ki = 0.002, the I term contributes only a small correction, staying well below the P term throughout.

+# Discussion

+In this lab I learned how to build a PID controller from scratch and tuning it for a real physical system.
+I had studied PID in coursework before, but this was useful to close the gap between theory and pratice.

+Once of the mpst